Shared Maternity Care

 Re-credential as Shared Maternity Care Affiliate: Mercy Health, The Royal Women’s Hospital, Western Health and Northern Health - more information.

-Schedule of care
+Eligibility and Schedule of Care

 Women who undertake shared maternity care will see their shared maternity care affiliate for most of their antenatal care.Learn more